 So wow.
 There is a reason for everything.
 And this new adventure I'm on as a parent JUST became infinite fun.
 Anton won't be the only one with an enlarged and ever-budding sense of wonder.
 His mom will, too.

 PS: At Kingswood, they used to take Anton's hat off after I'd dropped him off.
 And he's a hat person.
 We have an ever-growing collection of his hats that hang on hooks in the foyer.
 He picks one before going out each morning and reaches for one if his head is without one.
 And guess what.
 Anton still had his hat on when I picked him up at APP.
 No one ever made him take it off. :) Rock ON, little man.
 You're an amazing boy at an amazing school.

 ***Update: 12.
 14. 2011

-I'm adding a little more information here about why Anton no longer goes to the Atlanta Progressive Preschool.
+I'm adding a little more information here about why Anton no longer goes to the Turning Sun School.

-APP's organic (child-led, teacher-supported) structure made Anton feel even less secure than he was already feeling.
+Turning Sun's organic (child-led, teacher-supported) structure made Anton feel even less secure than he was already feeling.
 The free-form playtime he interpreted as overwhelming chaos and he had no space to call his own.
-For a child with both sensory seeking and sensory sensitive sensitive behavior, the Reggio Emilia approach was lost on him, especially in such a young school (they were just 2 years old when we arrived) whose grasp on the Reggio concept was still in its infancy.
+For a child with both sensory seeking and sensory sensitive sensitive behavior, the Reggio Emilia approach was lost on him, especially in such a young school (they were just 2 years old when we arrived at The Atlanta Progressive Preschool (Turning Sun's original school) whose grasp on the Reggio concept was still in its infancy.
 Anton was lost.
 And it was really tough to watch him struggle.